 This book is a work of fiction.
 Though, the subject matter could trigger someone with PTSD.
 Please, be warned.
 If you have issues with sexual abuse and/or violence.
 This book is not for you.

 However, if you enjoy reading about sex offenders being brutally tortured and killed.
 You have come to the right place.

 I am not now nor have I ever been a member of law enforcement.

 While the places named in the story are real.
 I do not personally know anything about them. (*)This symbol means that a place is not real.
 Some places require a higher level of trust.
-In order to maintain their business.
+To maintain their business.

-None of the characters are named for or based off of real people.
+None of the characters are named for or based on real people.
 So any similarities are purely coincidental.

 Thank you and I hope you enjoy the story.

-He finished as, the child strapped to the bed passed out.
+He finished as the child strapped to the bed passed out.
 Most likely from the pain.
 He stood from the bed pulling his pants up, lowering the bloody knife as he zipped them.
 As he looked over his work he smiled.
 It was beautiful.
 Suddenly a noise outside caught his attention.
 He hated the idea of having to cover his work.
 Preferring, to watch the blood air dry.
-However the noise was getting louder.
+However, the noise was getting louder.
 Huffing like a frustrated child.
-He threw a blanket over the little boy.
+He threw a blanket over the little body.
 Then walked to the only window in the room.

 As soon as he saw the lights flashing through the window he crouched down.
 Now out of sight, he looked back at the bed.
 He wanted to take his prize with him.
 However, the need to escape was more pressing.
 He would just have to find another plaything later anyway.
 The man grabbed his jacket.
 Making his way to the trap door that led to the tunnels.
 He snuck away as the police were surrounding the building.